Market Making via Reinforcement Learning in China Commodity Market: Experiment Design and Evaluation Metrics

+Agents are evaluated with annualized Sharp, trading times, average profit, and imbalance of inventory control.
+Sharp has widely used metrics in the evaluation of asset returns, and we define imbalance of inventory in this study to reflect the overall exposure direction.
+Its formula is $\ln(\frac{\int (Inv_t)^+ dt}{\int (Inv_t)^-dt})$ which is the logarithm of the ratio of upper area to bottom area in inventory process curve.
+When it equals 0, it means the agent has equal exposure to the long side and short side in this trading session.
+When an imbalance of inventory is larger than zero, the agent is exposed to the risk of price decrease.

-We use the high-frequency quote data from instruments 'rb2301' from 20220201 to 20220228 as datasets.
+We use the high-frequency quote data from instruments 'rb2301' from 20220212 to 20220228 as datasets.
 The whole dataset is divided into a training set, validation set, and set that counts for 5, 2, and 5 trading days.
-The model was firstly trained over the training set for 10 epochs.
-For every 5000 steps, the model is evaluated on the validation set and the best model found on the validation set will be used in the test set.
+The model was firstly trained over the training set for 30 epochs.
+For every 5000 steps, the model is evaluated on the validation set, and the best model found on the validation set will be used in the test set.
 We use annualized Sharp ratio with a constraint on the minimum trading number as the evaluation metrics for model selection on the validation set.
 Figure \ref{fig:converge} demonstrates the convergence process of the agent's Q value.
-After a certain training step the Q value process becomes stationary(strictly at least weak stationary) since the mean function and variance function become stationary.
-For model selection, We put a minimum requirement on the training times.
-There are two reasons to support this: 1) the average profit for market making is thin and only when the trading frequency is high enough, the strategy would be practically useful.
+After a certain training step, the Q value process becomes stationary(strictly at least weak stationary) since the mean function and variance function become stationary.
+We put minimum constraints on the training times in model selection on the validation set.
+There are two reasons to support this: 1) the average profit for market making is thin, and only when the trading frequency is high enough the strategy would be practically useful.
 2) fewer training numbers would make the evaluation unreliable from a statistical perspective.
 Therefore, on the validation set, only the model with a daily trading number larger than 50 would be kept.
-The rest of this chapter is organized as follows.
-In section \ref{cha:exp:compare}, we verify the effectiveness of RL methods in the market making by comparing it with a baseline model.
-To analyze the behavior patterns of RL agents, the partial dependence of actions on each state variable has been analyzed in section \ref{cha:exp:PDL}.
-It reveals some interesting behavior patterns and some of which align with market microstructure theory.
-In section \ref{cha:exp:MM:adv}, we end up summarizing the features to be a good market maker.